Explore UCD

 Weekly reading will develop students’ ability to analyse and evaluate the practical guides and scholarship related to screenwriting.
 Each student will have the opportunity to share their ongoing progress and to contribute as co-writers and participating editors in the work of their peers.

 Attention to the current industry landscape will identify pathways for writers beginning their careers.
-External speakers will join us for two participatory workshops, engaging students with their professional experience.
+External speakers will join us in selected workshops, engaging students with their professional experience.

 This module is designed to be responsive to the group – as such, this descriptor is provisional and subject to change.